 I hope this has helped you understand different ways to distract yourself from pain and will be something you add to your pain management toolbox.

-Having a few different ways to manage chronic pain is crucial as different things work at different times and also different for different people.
+Having a few different ways to manage chronic pain is crucial, as different things work at different times and also differently for different people.

 Do you use distraction for pain relief?
 If so, what are some things you do to distract yourself?